Contact Lens Care

 There are two main types of multifocal contact lens designs.
 The most common is a set of concentric circles of lens powers prescribed for various viewing distances.
 There are also blended designs, which keep both the near and distance prescriptions close to the centre of your eye and mimic a natural viewing experience by correcting the specific points of aberration in your eyes.

 Monovision contact lenses correct one eye for distance vision and the other for near vision.
-Read our detailed guide on multifocal contact lenses to find out more about how they work.

 You can wear reading glasses as you age to correct presbyopia.
 You can also get glasses with bifocal lenses or purchase varifocal glasses.